Ed Bussey: Quill

 In 2011, Bussey launched Quill, offering multi-language content production for ecommerce.
 Quill was ranked by Deloitte in the 2016 Fast 50 rankings for the UK's fastest growing tech businesses and as part of its 2017 Technology Fast 500 EMEA rankings.
 In 2018, Quill was awarded Best Agency at the eCommerce Awards.

 In May 2019, Quill Content was acquired by French media group, Webedia.

 In 2021, Quill merged with digital transformation agency Jellyfish, to become its global Performance Content capability (renamed Ecommerce Content in September 2021).

 Bussey became Chief Solutions Officer at Jellyfish.

 ZYB

 In 2007, Bussey become Chief Operating Officer at ZYB, with responsibilities for marketing, business development and operations.
 ZYB was a mobile social networking business with backing from Nordic Venture Partners.
 In 2007 Business Week called their service one of the ten most innovative mobile products of the year.
 It was later acquired by Vodafone Plc in May 2008.

 figleaves.com

-In 2000, Bussey was a founder and Global Marketing Director of figleaves.com, one of the early online fashion retailers. figleaves.com launched into the UK and US by 2005. with over a million customers in 66 countries.
+In 2000, Bussey was a founder and Global Marketing Director of figleaves.com. figleaves.com launched into the UK and US by 2005. with over a million customers in 66 countries.
 In 2004, figleaves.com was named “UK Internet Retailer of the Year”.
 In 2010 the company was bought by N Brown Plc.